A man and a woman coo over each other. A bystander turns to another and says, "What does she see in him?" Or, conversely, "What does he see in her?"

 - Everyone in Fire Emblem: Radiant Dawn wonders how Astrid can defend lazy, drunken gambler Makalov.
 Even Makalov himself says she's wasting her time, but she refuses to listen to reason.
 If they have A support in the previous game, they'll get married and their ending states that he never changes.

-- Nah in Fire Emblem Awakening is a rare case of a Kid from the Future wondering this about her own parents!
-Though given that her mother Nowi is not only a Cloud Cuckoo Lander but a 1000 year old dragon with the body of a pre-teenage girl, it's kinda understandable.
+- Nah in Fire Emblem: Awakening is a rare case of a Kid from the Future wondering this about her own parents!
+Though given that her mother Nowi is not only a Cloud Cuckoo Lander but a 1000-year-old dragon with the body of a pre-teenage girl, it's kinda understandable.
 To wit, her first assumption on why her folks got married is that she's under the assumption that her father got Nowi pregnant.note

 - Done tragically in Overwatch.
 Because Ana doesn't know the full story of how her old friend Amélie became Widowmaker, she assumed that Gérard married a complete bitch who killed him once she was done stringing him along.
 Widowmaker is furious once she heard Ana's version of the story.

-- A plot point in first case.
+- A plot point in the first case.
 Mia questions why would someone like Dahlia Hawthorne, who's described as incredibly beautiful by practically everyone, be interested in someone like Phoenix, who at the time wasn't really anything great.
 Phoenix claims that she's simply in love with him, while Mia says that the only reason she was dating him was a necklace that was evidence of her earlier crime.
 The truth turned out to be much more complicated.
-Neither of them knew that Phoenix was actually dating Dahlia's Nice Girl twin sister Iris, who while indeed started dating him to get that necklace for her sister, genuinely fell in love with him over time.
+Neither of them knew that Phoenix was actually dating Dahlia's Nice Girl twin sister Iris, who indeed started dating him to get that necklace for her sister, but genuinely fell in love with him over time.

 - At the end of Sunrider Liberation Day, Icari starts to question why almost every woman in the crew is suddenly expressing their interest in Kayto after all the times he screwed up throughout the plot.
 Thanks to a Freudian Slip, however, she ends up doing this to herself: